The build passes locally but fails on CircleCI

 - Third parties.
 Your tests may assume that third-party services you are using are always up and running, which may not be the case.
 If you suspect this, it might be a good idea to check the status pages of the services you rely on.

-You could SSH into your build container to debug interactively, while the build is still running.
+You can SSH into your build container to debug interactively while the build is still running.
 Consult this guide on using SSH access to learn more.

 Please feel free to suggest additional points for this list by emailing us.